-Gibraltar tax system: audit, reporting and optimization of taxation of Gibraltar companies and individuals: VAT, income tax and capital gains
+Gibraltar tax system: audit, reporting and optimization of taxation of Gibraltar companies and individuals: VAT, income tax and capital gains.
+Tax treaties of Gibraltar.

 Basic taxes (briefly)

 |Corporate tax (in detail)||The rate for companies is 10%; utility companies and companies that abuse a dominant position are subject to taxation at 20%.|